AGOG-Entertainment/brutal-grounds-dedicated-server/README.md

 Windows example: `./BrutalGroundsServer.exe Arena -log -nullrhi`

 ### Map Names
-**NOTE:** The naming convention is not standardized and is subject to change for consistency.
+**NOTE:** The naming convention is not standardized and is subject to change for consistency:
 - Arena
 - ArenaCTF
 - ArenaRelic